 As Director of the London Organising Committee of the Olympic and Paralympic Games, The Princess was involved in London's successful bid to host the 2012 Olympic Games.
 She formally accepted the Olympic flame in Athens on behalf of London and brought it back to Britain for its 8,000 mile relay tour of the country.

 The Princess's daughter Zara Phillips followed in her mother's footsteps by competing in the same equestrian three-day event at the 2012 London Olympics.

 Great Britain won silver in the event and The Princess Royal presented the team, including her daughter, with their medals.

-Most recently, The Princess has travelled to Rio to support Team GB at the 2016 Olympic Games.
+The Princess travelled to Rio to support Team GB at the 2016 Olympic Games.
 Find out more about The Princess Royal's role with the IOC on the Olympics website.

 Ahead of the Tokyo 2020 Olympics, The Princess Royal, in her role as President, sent a message to Team GB athletes, saying: '"I and the whole nation will be cheering for you...you have all worked incredibly hard for this moment, during the most challenging of times.